 If someone, usually an airport or air traffic control provider, wants to request a permanent change to the UK airspace structure they must submit an airspace change proposal to us.
-These go through our airspace change process which contains a number of stages to be completed before the proposal is submitted to us for a decision.
+Any such proposal will go through our airspace change process which contains a number of stages to be completed before the it is submitted to us for a decision.
+To initiate the airspace change process, the sponsor of the proposal must complete and submit

 Download our infographics that explain: